What is bronchiolitis?

 - if they are using chest and tummy muscles to breath more than normal

-- listen to their wheeze and its severity.
+- their wheeze and its severity.

 If your pēpē is having trouble breathing (breathing fast, noisy breathing, severe wheeze, or is using extra effort to breathe) take them to the doctor.